 Ahmad Danny Ramadan

 As an LGBTQ activist, he has been involved in coordinating online and on the ground efforts to support Queer and Trans identifying refugees from Syria to immigrate to Canada.
-Danny volunteers with Rainbow Refugee Society supporting their work in creating Private Sponsorship Groups to bring LGBTQ-identifying refugees from Syria to his new home in Canada.
-He also runs the annual fundraiser An Evening in Damascus to support those efforts.
-Since May 2015, he has raised over $100.000 to support a total of eight other LGBTQ-identifying Syrian refugees.
-He was picked as the Grand Marshal for the Vancouver Gay Pride Parade 2016 to celebrate those efforts.
+Danny runs the annual fundraiser An Evening in Damascus to support those efforts.
+Since May 2015, he has raised over $100.000 to support a total of eight other LGBTQ-identifying Syrian refugees; and participated in efforts to ensure safe passage to 24 Syrian Queer and Trans refugees to Canada.

 - His debut novel, The Clothesline Swing, is published by Nightwood Edition, a partner to Harbour Publishing House on May, 2017.

-- He is a public speaker and a storyteller, who was a keynote speaker at the Liberal Party Convention in Winnipeg 2016, and a TEDx talk presenter.
+- He is a public speaker and a storyteller, who was a keynote speaker at the Liberal Party Convention in Winnipeg 2016, a TEDx talk presenter, Panelist at 6 Degrees Citizenship Conference, a keynote speaker at LGBTQ+Newcomers Conference among other events.

 - He is currently the Community Food Hub Volunteer Specialist at The Greater Vancouver Food Bank Society.

-- He was awarded The Social Activist StandOut Award 2017, and the Top Canadian Immigrant Award 2017.
+- He was awarded The Social Activist StandOut Award 2017, and the Top Canadian Immigrant Award 2017, as well as the Mark S. Bonham Centre for Sexual Diversity Award for Excellency.